 RMA Practice Tests

-Once you are finished with the quiz, you will be presented with a score report which includes a complete rationale (explanation) for every question you got wrong.
+Once you are finished with the quiz, you will be presented with a score report which includes a complete rationale for every incorrectly answered question.
 We will be adding more sample test questions in the near future, so please come back often.

 If you like these registered medical assistant practice questions please make sure to share this resource with your friends and colleagues.